Consultation for Professionals

 • Let’s deep-dive on your specific cases and professional concerns

-• Get help building a sustainable business that nourishes you back
+• Get help building a sustainable practice that nourishes you back

 • $180 per 60-minute session